miniflux/website/src/docs/installation.md

   miniflux-db:
 ```

-Start the database first `docker-compose up db` and then the application `docker-compose up miniflux`.
+Start the database first `docker-compose up -d db` and then the application `docker-compose up miniflux`.

 Remember that you still need to run the database migrations and create the first user: